MicrosoftDocs/SupportArticles-docs/support/dynamics-365/finance/finance-insights/finance-insights-troubleshooting-faq.md

 Next, confirm that the Cash flow forecasts feature in Finance insights (**Cash and bank management** > **Setup** > **Finance Insights** > **Cash flow forecasts**) has been enabled, and that training of the AI model has been completed.
 If the training hasn't been completed, select **Forecast now** to start the model training process.

-## Symptom 4: The "Install anew add-in" button isn't visible in Microsoft Dynamics Lifecycle Services
+## Symptom 4: The "Install a new add-in" button isn't visible in Microsoft Dynamics Lifecycle Services

 ### Resolution

 First, verify that the **Environment Manager** or **Project Owner** role is assigned to the signed-in user in the **Project security role** field in Microsoft Dynamics Lifecycle Services (LCS).
 Installation of the new add-ins requires one of these project security roles.

-If the correct project security role is assigned to you, you might have to refresh your browser window to see the **Install new add-in** button.
+If the correct project security role is assigned to you, you might have to refresh your browser window to see the **Install a new add-in** button.

 ## Symptom 5: The Finance insights add-in doesn't seem to be installing